Transgender kids face frantic rush for treatment amid bans

 Nearly two years ago, doctors prescribed puberty blockers and birth control to slow breast development, regulate menstruation and lower the pressure of his disconnect with his body.

-He’s 13 now, and finds solace in music to ground him in a world of occasional bullying and constant mistaken pronouns.
-He practices Blink-182’s “All the Small Things” on guitar, plays trumpet in the school band and is rehearsing various singing roles for the Cinderella school musical.
+He’s 13 now and finds solace in music to ground him in a world of occasional bullying and constantly mistaken pronouns.
+He practices Blink-182’s “All the Small Things” on guitar, plays trumpet in the school band, and is rehearsing various singing roles for the Cinderella school musical.
 When he’s not thinking about testosterone to lower his voice or eventually getting top surgery, he looks forward to playing in the high school marching band next year.

 Asher still struggles with moments of gender dysphoria.
-Friendships that were once strong fizzled after Asher came out as transgender.
-Parents have disinvited him from their houses out of fears he’s a “bad influence.”
+Once strong friendships fizzled after Asher came out as transgender.
+Their parents have disinvited him from their houses out of fear he’s a “bad influence.”

 But his parents have noticed his emotions stabilize through his treatment.